 Each year, a select group of Stanford students in their junior year of study will be admitted by application to the program co-developed with Warner Music Group (WMG).

 Each student will have an area of focus within the music industry.
-Areas of focus could include Marketing and Creative Services; Product Development and Design; Software Engineering; Data Analysis; and Business and Financial Services.
+Areas of focus include (but are not limited to):

 The program has three required components, to take place in the following sequence: